-Petrice Jones: How The Actor is Tackling Single Use Plastic Waste in Hollywood
+Petrice Jones: How The Actor is Fighting Single Use Plastic Waste in Hollywood

-In 2019 he co-founded the One Movement, a social enterprise that sells reusable water bottles that tackle the scourge of single-use plastic by both reducing the need for single use plastic and then building houses for the homeless out of plastic waste material.
+The water bottles both reduce the need for single use plastic and then build houses for the homeless out of plastic waste material.

 He’s also had an influential role in raising awareness of single-use plastic waste in Hollywood and the wider American film industry - from tackling plastic pollution as a result of the Covid pandemic to providing better drinking water solutions on set.